ShristiSehwag/Py3_PyAutomated_WebLogin_Selenium/README.md

 After successful login, the script navigates to the home page by locating and clicking on an element identified by its XPath ('/html/body/nav/div/a').
 This demonstrates how to interact with page elements using XPath expressions.

 The script extracts text from an element located by another XPath ('/html/body/div[1]/div/h1[2]').
 It then processes this text to clean and extract relevant data using the clean_text() function, which isolates and converts the temperature data from a string format.

+Further the code writes writes that text to a unique .txt file using thhe datetime.